pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 3.4.0 =
+* New value "24.04" for the "Converter Version" option allows you to try a beta version of the new converter.

 = 3.3.1 =
 * Minor: Added a link to instructions for resolving an issue with the API license in the plugin settings.